suolenkainen/economy/README.md

 Currently I'm trying to create a MVP for a farm to deliver grain to a town.

 ## Future plans
+- Some randomness might be introduced to production rates, etc.
 - A _path_ file will be crated between two settlemens which can the be used by workers.
 The condition can increase or decrease based on use.
 - When there are crossing between delivery paths, a new town may form.